signalfx/integrations/collectd-consul/README.md

     [<img src='./img/chart_leader_reconcile.png' width=200px>](./img/chart_leader_reconcile.png)

-  - **Serf Events**: Consul’s provides an event feature by which custom events can be propagated across your entire datacenter.
-This chart shows the number of events processed by Consul per interval.
+  - **Serf Events**: Consul provides an event feature by which custom events can be propagated across your entire datacenter.
+This chart shows the number of events processed by Consul agents per interval.
+Using this chart you can track if triggered events were processed by a consul node.
+Additinally, you can also easily setup a chart to track events for a selected node in the CLIENT and SERVER dashboard.

     [<img src='./img/chart_serf_event.png' width=200px>](./img/chart_serf_event.png)

-  - **Serf Event Queue**: Shows the avg and max number of backlog of serf events in queue.
+  - **Serf Event Queue**: Shows the avg and max number of backlog of serf events in queue of Consul agents.

     [<img src='./img/chart_serf_event_queue.png' width=200px>](./img/chart_serf_event_queue.png)